 “Sigma Pi was my defining experience at Cornell, and my brothers continue to make up the bulk of my friends after graduation.
 The Educational Foundation constantly upgraded the Sigma Pi experience during my undergraduate years, and I am eager to pay it forward for a new generation of Pi Men.”

-Connor is a 2016 graduate of the School of Industrial and Labor Relations and is currently pursuing a master’s degree in sports industry management from Georgetown University.
-Prior to graduate school, he worked in New York City as a business development coordinator for Paul Hastings LLP.
-As an undergraduate, Connor served as vice president of Sigma Pi and president of the Interfraternity Council.
-He plans on applying to law school in the near future to pursue his dream of a career in labor and employment law.
+Connor is a 2016 graduate of the School of Industrial and Labor Relations and is currently pursuing a law degree at NYU School of Law.
+Prior to law school, he received a master’s degree in Sports Industry Management from Georgetown University and worked in New York City as a business development coordinator for Paul Hastings LLP.
+He also served as an Americorps member with City Year in Washington, DC.
+As an undergraduate, Connor served as both vice president of Sigma Pi and president of the Interfraternity Council.

 Jim Franz ’77